aol-work/NotebookConnector/README.md

 A Blender add-on that enables the use of Blender as a kernel for Jupyter Notebooks.

+This is a repackaging of [`blender_notebook`](https://github.com/cheng-chi/blender_notebook), but as an installable Blender add-on.
+Packaging it as an add-on removes the need for another python environment for installation, and keeps Blender's bundled python environment more isolated for better reproducibility.

 ## Installation
 Install the `addon.zip` via the `Addons` tab in the `Preferences`.